 Flan variations to explore

-This Puerto Rican Salted Coconut Flan is already a variation on the classic flan (usually made with evaporated milk and sweetened condensed milk).
-We’re swapping sweetened condensed milk for my favorite sweetened condensed coconut milk to give it a tropical flair.
+This Puerto Rican Salted Coconut Flan is a variation on the classic flan (usually made with evaporated milk and sweetened condensed milk).
+Today we’re swapping sweetened condensed milk for my favorite sweetened condensed coconut milk to give it a tropical flair.

 That said, you can experiment with any of your favorite sweet flavors in this dessert.